mickeybeurskens/mickeybeurskens/README.md

 # Hello!
 I'm Mickey Beurskens, a developer, entrepreneur and AI research engineer.

 I've worked as an Artificial Intelligence Engineer and a Robotics Engineer.
-Now I mainly design and prototype data and AI applications for customers throught my own company [Forge Fire AI Engineering](https://forgefire.dev):fire: and am working on AI alignment research independently.
+Now I mainly design and prototype data and AI applications for customers throught my own company [Forge Fire AI Engineering](https://forgefire.dev):fire:.

 Feel free to contact me at `info@forgefire.dev` or through [LinkedIn](https://www.linkedin.com/in/mickey-beurskens/).